PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/registry.rst

 If you do not wish to save the data of the registry key to a file but only want to keep it safe and throw away any changes, set the "file name" to ``-``, so you end up with ``-=registry key location``.

+Some more description of how this works and what it can be used to do is available in :ref:`Dealing with the registry <topics-registry>`.

 **Example:** ``appname_portable=HKCU\Software\AppName``